Felspar/coro/README.md

 Generators can be used from normal functions, not just coroutines.
 A generator coroutine is restricted to only using `co_yield` and not `co_return`ing any value.

-## `felspar::coro::lazy`
+## `felspar::coro::task`

-A basic lazily evaluated coroutine.
-Superficially very similar to a nullary lambda, but with an "only once" execution guarantee.
-The coroutine can be evaluated from either a normal function or a coroutine, and it's value is returned as if it was a nullary lambda using `operator()()`.
+A coroutine whose result must be awaited.
+Like the `lazy`, the coroutine is not started until the return value is `co_awaited`.

 ## `felspar::coro::stream`